 Alongside the city’s stylish and vibrant mix of indoor shopping malls and high street stores, there are the unique and small specialist shops of the Laines (a labyrinth of narrow streets and alleyways near the seafront).
 Here you can explore a maze of quirky and fun shops selling antiques, jewellery, designer clothes and much more.

 Brighton and Hove is a great base for exploring the beautiful Sussex countryside.
 It is surrounded by stunning rural landscapes, famous towns, cities and sites.
 It is located just south of the Downs, the famous national trust site of Devil’s Dyke and many other splendid walking and rambling trails.

 Some of the places you could visit within an hour and a half’s drive include the historic towns of Lewes, Chichester, Royal Tunbridge Wells, Portsmouth and London.
-You could also visit Bodiam, Arundel or Lewes Castles or the historic houses of Parham, Bateman and Standen.
+You could also visit Bodiam, Arundel or Lewes castle or the historic houses of Parham, Bateman’s, Standen, Regency Town and Michelham Priory.
 Sussex also has a wealth of picturesque villages and famous gardens including Alfriston, Lindfield, Petworth, Leonardslee and Nymans.

 LOXDALE ENGLISH CENTRE

 Copyright © 2016 LOXDALE ENGLISH CENTRE.
 Registered No: 1497558.
 Registered as a charity under the Charities act 1992 and 1993 No: 280428.